 Golfer's elbow is usually diagnosed based on your medical history and a physical exam.
 To evaluate pain and stiffness, the doctor may apply pressure to the affected area or ask you to move your elbow, wrist and fingers in various ways.

-An X-ray can help the doctor rule out other possible causes of elbow pain, such as a fracture or arthritis.
-Rarely, more comprehensive imaging studies — such as magnetic resonance imagining (MRI) — are performed.
+An X-ray can help the doctor rule out other causes of elbow pain, such as a fracture or arthritis.
+Rarely, more comprehensive imaging studies — such as MRI — are performed.

 - Jayanthi N. Epicondylitis (tennis and golf elbow). http://www.uptodate.com/ home.
 Accessed Aug.
 7, 2015.